Why compare and contrast in academic English?

 – Provide example compare and contrast essay questions

 University students are frequently tasked with the challenge of academic essay writing, which is a skill that’s undoubtedly complex to master.
 Not only must students consider sources and research, vocabulary and grammar, essay and paragraph structure, and coherence and cohesion, but they must also become familiar with the wide variety of possible essay types – each of which requires different styles and techniques.
-This short course has therefore been created to assists learners with one essay type in particular, the compare and contrast essay.
-While Lesson 1 explores what makes this essay type unique and provides example compare and contrast essay questions, Lesson 2 focuses more specifically on the techniques for writing a successful essay of this type.
-Finally, Lesson 3 provides an example essay for students to use as a model and reference tool.
+This short reader has therefore been created to assists learners with one essay type in particular, the compare and contrast essay.
+While Chapter 1 explores what makes this essay type unique and provides example compare and contrast essay questions, Chapter 2 focuses more specifically on the techniques for writing a successful essay of this type.
+Finally, Chapter 3 provides an example essay for students to use as a model and reference tool.

 What are the different essay types?

 Before exploring the compare and contrast essay in significant detail, it’s important that we first briefly introduce the various types of essay available to students and teachers.
 It’s vital that students can identify each of the following seven essay types as each may require unique language structures and organisation and each may necessitate different levels of research and argumentation.